DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 ### Writing a marketing plan

-> "No guerilla would think of doing a speck of marketing without a proper marketing plan that includes a positioning statement."
+> "No guerrilla would think of doing a speck of marketing without a proper marketing plan that includes a positioning statement."

 "The plan starts with the purpose of marketing--that is, it starts with the bottom line.
 Then it connects with the benefits that will beautify that bottom line and with those who will contribute to that line--the target audience.
 The marketing tools are then listed.
 Next comes the positioning statement, which explains what the product and company stand for--why the offering has value and why it should be purchased.
 The identity (Not the image, which is phony compared with the honesty of an identity) comes next.
 The cost of the marketing wraps it up"

-**Seven-Sentence Guerilla Marketing Strategy**
+**Seven-Sentence Guerrilla Marketing Strategy**

 The sentences:

-1. The purpose of the marketing - What you want your prospect to actuall do (ex.
+1. The purpose of the marketing - What you want your prospect to actual do (ex.
 Calling your phone number, signing up to your email list)
 2. How you'll achieve this purpose (Include your competitive advantage and benefits)
 3. Your Target market
 4. The marketing weapons you'll use